marigold-dev/batcher/README.md

 ##### P-10bps level

 Lets take the P-10bps sell level first.
-All of the buy levels would be interested in buying at that price, so the clearing price at that level would be:
+All of the buy levels would be interested in buying at that price, so the clearing volume at that level would be:

 $$ CP_{P-10bps} = \min(X + Y + Z, R * \dfrac{ 1.0001 }{P})  $$

 ##### P level

 Lets take the P sell level first.
-Only the upper 2 buy levels would be interested in buying at that price, but the lower two SELL levels would be interested in selling so the clearing price at that level would be:
+Only the upper 2 buy levels would be interested in buying at that price, but the lower two SELL levels would be interested in selling so the clearing volume at that level would be:

 $$ CP_{P} = \min(Y + Z, (R+S) *  \dfrac{1}{P})  $$

 ##### P+10bps level

 Lets take the P+10bps sell level first.
-All of the sell levels would be interested in selling at that price, but only the upper BUY level would be interested in buying so the clearing price at that level would be:
+All of the sell levels would be interested in selling at that price, but only the upper BUY level would be interested in buying so the clearing volume at that level would be:

 $$ CP_{P-10bps} = \min(Z, (R+S+T) * \dfrac{1}{(P * 1.0001)})  $$